maxmurdoch/flock/src/pages/products/commercial.md

   smallText: >-
-    Our Cover Note is accepted by the CAA as proof of EC785/2004 compliant insurance, and you can get yours instantly emailed to you without having to commit to anything, or pay a penny!
+    Our Cover Note is accepted by the CAA as proof of EC785/2004 compliant insurance, and you can get yours instantly emailed to you without having to commit to anything in the long-term, or pay a penny!
   title: Renewing your PfCO?
 doINeedInsurance:
   title: ''